 Students who have completed nine hours in a graduate program will be placed on academic probation if their GPA falls below 3.0.
 The director of the program will notify such students in writing of the probationary status, which remains in effect until they raise their GPA above 3.0 or are dismissed from the program.
 Those on probation should work with their faculty advisor to develop a plan for maximizing future academic success.
 Graduate students may be dismissed from a graduate program upon receiving a grade of "C" or below on nine hours of graded work, receiving a second grade of "F" or "NC" or exhibiting attitudes, behaviors or lifestyle inconsistent with the mission of Goshen College.
-Graduate programs in nursing require a grade of "B-" or higher to continue in the program.
+Master's students in the graduate nursing program require a "B-" or higher to continue in the program, while doctoral students in the graduate nursing program require a "B" or higher.
+Please consult the student handbook for Academic Requirements for continuation in the MSN & DNP programs.